 Sarina Landcare Catchment Management Association (SLCMA) works with the community to help protect the natural environment within the Sarina Catchment.
-We do this by providing free property visits and land management advice to landholders; undertaking onground rehabilitation projects; engaging youth and volunteers in educational and practical Landcare activities.
+They provide free property visits and land management advice to landholders; undertake onground rehabilitation projects; engage youth and volunteers in educational and practical Landcare activities.

 SLCMA provide assistance on a range of topics from pests and vegetation management to waterway, biodiversity and coastal management.
 Members also receive extra benefits such as 20 free native plants each year, monthly newsletters, invitations to field days and workshops.